Ja98/cesar-p-core/paper/paper.md

 understanding of energy consumption patterns is needed at different temporal and spatial scales.
-CESAR-P (Combined Energy Simulation And Retrofitting - Python) is a bottom-up building stock modelling software to evaluate energy consumption and retrofitting strategies for buildings and neighbourhoods.
+CESAR-P (Combined Energy Simulation And Retrofitting - Python) is a bottom-up building stock modelling software to evaluate energy consumption and retrofitting strategies for individual buildings and neighbourhoods.
 CESAR-P is used to parameterize models for the dynamic building energy simulation tool EnergyPlus (@CRAWLEY_ET_AL_2001).
-It computes hourly energy demand profiles and indoor temperatures at the individual building scale and takes into account shading and reflections of surrounding buildings.
+It computes hourly energy demand profiles and indoor temperatures at the building level and takes into account shading and reflections of surrounding buildings.
 After the current energy demand is computed, retrofitting measures for individual buildings can be evaluated in terms of energy savings, embodied emissions and